 Cosmetic tattoos have been around for as long as traditional tattoos have.
 Many ancient cultures are known to have practiced facial tattooing, from Egypt to the Cree in Native America.

 By the 90’s and early 00’s it was apparent cosmetic tattoos were becoming increasingly popular.
 However, they still had a long way to go before achieving the natural look that’s so sought after today.
-Popular procedures such as eyebrow tattoos aged poorly and looked unnatural, since the ink was continuously applied over the eyebrow to fill all gaps.

 The Difference between Cosmetic and Traditional Tattoos